 (left) Watchmaker George Daniels. (center) Collector Henry Graves, Jr. (right) Collector R.H.
 Fullerton, Jr.

-NEW YORK - Undoubtedly the two most talked about watch auctions this year were the single owner sales and the .
+NEW YORK - Undoubtedly the two most talked about watch auctions this year were the single owner sales Watches from the Collection of R. H. Fullerton, Jr., and his grandfather Henry Graves Jr. and the George Daniels Horological Collection.
 Each celebrated the collecting spirit of the most iconic collectors of the 20th century and offered property completely fresh to market.

 R.H.
 Fullerton Jr., the grandson of the famed owner of the world-record Patek Philippe, known as the Henry Graves Supercomplication, carried on in the tradition of his grandfather, and added to a collection that included seventeen unknown Patek Philippe watches that had been made especially for Henry Graves, Jr. All sixty-one lots from the collection sold, proving how rare and exceptional a collection it was.